 Electric vehicles have been disrupting the marketplace, and car dealers are noticing.
 The EV investments of major fleet managers—from UPS to New York City—has sent a signal.
 Over 400,000 deposits on the Tesla Model 3 has sent a signal.
 And now, with all the top manufacturers in the EV market, we are seeing a steady growth of shipments and sales here in New York.
 Affordable models like the Chevy Bolt, Nissan Leaf, Ford Focus, and Hyundai Ioniq are here for us all.

-Right now, the Hudson Valley has more highway fast chargers than any other region—including Tesla charging arrays in Kingston and Newburgh!
+Right now, the Hudson Valley has more highway fast chargers than any other region—including Tesla charging arrays in Kingston, Newburgh, Gardiner, and Modena, as well as others in Wawarsing and Ellenville.
 So enough anxiety!

 It’s time to reclaim EV shopping as the peak experience it’s destined to be.
 And it’s time to overcome all the other limiting beliefs about electric cars.